-deDraft have recently completed the full internal refurbishment of this large three storey family home in Crouch End, North London.
+deDraft have recently completed the full internal refurbishment of this large three-storey family home in Crouch End, North London.
 When purchased the existing property had little character, a distinct lack of colour and appeal.
 Overall the internal layout has remained largely untouched with no structural works required.
-To the split-level ground floor a white stain was applied to the existing narrow Oak floor boards throughout to neutralise the yellow tone to freshen-up and unify the spaces.
+To the split-level ground floor, a white stain was applied to the existing narrow Oak floorboards throughout to neutralise the yellow tone to freshen-up and unify the spaces.

 A new matt black shaker-style kitchen was installed against the backdrop of a brightly coloured chequered rubber floor adding a touch of playfulness and warmth to this portion of the ground floor.
 Rear doors open fully on the patio level and a rooflight allows light into the centre of the dining space.
 The ground floor rooms also feature freestanding furniture, sprayed bespoke joinery and a combination of light and dark chalky wall finishes throughout.

-To the first floor the master suite was reconfigurated with a better direct link from the master bedroom to the ensuite being a key requirement of the client.
-In order to create this more luxurious and appealing master suite a narrower off-centre opening was formed allowing for the introduction of a long run of bespoke sliding wardrobes which can be accessed from ensuite or bedroom.
+To the first floor, the master suite was reconfigured with a better direct link from the master bedroom to the ensuite being a key requirement of the client.
+In order to create this more luxurious and appealing master suite, a narrower off-centre opening was formed allowing for the introduction of a long run of bespoke sliding wardrobes which can be accessed from ensuite or bedroom.
 Featuring a monochrome aesthetic the master suite features a grey stain applied to part-existing and part -new narrow Oak floor, matt black steel framed shower screen featuring textured glass, matt black hexagon floor tiles and a black framed bath and basin.

 Completed.
 May 2016